-So, whether you're a devotee who has watched Indiana Jones outwit foes and escape peril time and again, or a newcomer intrigued by the films that have shaped modern adventure cinema, this episode promises to delve into the rich history and enduring legacy of Raiders of the Lost Ark.
-Tune in as we uncover the treasures of this quintessential Spielberg classic, embarking on a nostalgic journey back to the golden age of movies.
+Whether you're a devotee who has watched Indiana Jones outwit foes and escape peril time and again, or a newcomer intrigued by the films that have shaped modern adventure cinema, this episode promises to delve into the rich history and enduring legacy of Raiders of the Lost Ark.
+Tune in as I discuss the treasures of this quintessential Spielberg classic.

 Support the Show